PeterHickman/Legion/README.md

 Why is it called "Legion"?
 Well I have created several such system before of much complexity that ultimately actually made it harder to deploy despite their sweet architecture.
-I've written so many of them they are legion - geddit!
+I've written so many of them they are legion :)

 This time I have gone for the simplest solution